Download This Sample

 - Tennis is a game played indoors or outdoors by two players when playing singles or four players when playing doubles.

 - The length of a standard tennis court is 78 feet.
 The width of a court differs with the type of match played there.
-For singles match, width of tennis court is 27 feet, and for doubles match it is 36 feet.
+For singles matches, the width of the tennis court is 27 feet, and for doubles matches, it is 36 feet.